DiyMediaServer

 sync: The Safe Choice

 With sync, your NFS server waits for each write to actually hit the disk before telling the client “yep, that’s saved.”
-It’s slower, but your data is actually safe.
+It’s slower, but your data is safe.

-async: The Fast and Furious Option
+async: The Fast Option

 The verdict: Use sync unless you’re running benchmarks or you enjoy living dangerously.
 Your media library is worth the small performance hit.